SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 ```
 Please be aware that creating a SAP Cloud ABAP Environment instance may incur costs.

+### 4. Configuration for the Communication
-4. The communication to the ABAP system is done using a Communication Arrangement.
+The communication to the ABAP system is done using a Communication Arrangement.
 The Communication Arrangement is created during the pipeline via the command `cf create-service-key`.
 The configuration for the command needs to be stored in a JSON file.
 Create the file `sap_com_0510.json` in the repository with the following content:
 ```json
 {
   "scenario_id": "SAP_COM_0510",